mojo-executor/mojo-executor/README.md

 For example, if you are using the `maven-dependency-plugin`, as in this example, you will need to add `@requiresDependencyResolution <scope>` to your class annotations to ensure that Maven resolves the project dependencies before invoking your plugin.

 See the [Mojo API Specification][mojo-api] for details on available annotations.
+Look at the included [example plugin](mojo-executor-maven-plugin/) for an example of use.

 Maven Dependency
 ================